StrongRay/StrongRay.github.io/index.md

 ## It’s all about Hyper parameters tuning

+Hyper parameter is like META DATA to DATA - Data about Data.
+Hyper parameter sounds more high class and mystical.
+So the control of training needs to read off a CONFIGURATION FILE and this CONFIGURATION file contains parameters that one can easily tune, instead of hard coding into the program to change, say the number of batches.

+“Programming” in DEEP LEARNING is nothing more than fine tuning the “parameters” of the CFG file.
+These files layout the different layers and in particular, it offers a lot of detailed complex stuff that would otherwise be tedious to code.
+In particular, **DATA AUGMENTATION** is a concept where the image data can being randomly treated with HUE, etc to bring about a slightly different image for training.
+Hence, the total number of images increases from the base set of 74 that I have collected and labelled.

 “Setting up” the data directory, ie. Where to place the config files and data images and labels require a one time definition.
 The fastest way is to get one model right and then you can build on the same model.
-For me, it’s finding a ONE CLASS object detection layout.
+For me, it’s finding a ONE CLASS object detection layout as a foundation.

-“Programming” is nothing more than fine tuning the “parameters” of the CFG file.
-These files layout the different layers and in particular, it offers a lot of detailed complex stuff that would otherwise be tedious to code.
-In particular, DATA AUGMENTATION is one where the image dataset is being randomly treated with HUE, etc to bring about a slightly different image for training.
-Hence, the total number of images increases from the base set of 74 that I have collected and labelled.

-It would be great to have ZOOM in and OUT as another such **data augmentation**, but this is not provided for.
+BTW:  It would be great to have ZOOM in and OUT but this is not provided for.
 Either we go into the C codes to modify and add on this feature or expand the data collection part so that we expand the datasets.

-Defining BATCHes is like the number of "loops" the training will run through x number of images.
+Defining **BATCHes** is like the number of "loops" the training will run through x number of images.
 In the past, given the time in class or at home, I would think 100 is more than sufficient.
 But there is NO detection =)  This leads to a very important concept of “ART vs SCIENCE” in Machine Learning.
 Those who don’t see GRAPHs, will tell you it’s ART and a trial and error.
 But machines and computers are not emotional or sensitive objects.
 They work based on an algorithm.
 Here after reading, you will see Average LOSS for each batch,

 I originally tried only 200 batches.
 I later moved to 2000.
 So, how does one interpret this graph ?
 If you do somewhere less than 25 batches, the loss is in the 2-3000s.
 Ie. If you take the weights and predict an image, chances are you predict nothing =)
 Now this graph makes a lot more importance as you hit < 1 loss in the 0.xxx as low we possible.
 You can see the results of training here.
 When I run only 1000 batches, the PMD on the left is not detected.
 But when I ran at 2000 batches, the same PMD is seen.